 validated data in a crisis situation?

-- Use the open data
+Use of the open data

 DOMAIN EXPERTS PRESENT AT THE HACKATHON